-Just as with Maker DAO, where users need to lock up ETH as collateral to create the stablecoin DAI, users on Synthetix need to lock up Synthetic Network Tokens (SNX) as collateral to create the platform’s native stablecoin, Synthetic USD (sUSD).
+Just as with Maker As an open sourced blockchain ledger, Decentralized Autonomous Organization (DAO) is determined by a clear set of rules ..., where users need to lock up ETH as collateral to create the stablecoin DAI, users on Synthetix need to lock up Synthetic Network Tokens (SNX) as collateral to create the platform’s native stablecoin, Synthetic USD (sUSD).

 To acquire the real-world information of the assets’ price, Synthetix has teamed up with Chainlink and its oracle technology to give decentralized price feeds.